234Kavya/library-management-system-incubyte-tdd/README.md

 ### Running the Application

 - **Compile and Run**:
     After building the project, you can compile and run the main application.
-Create a `Main.java` class if you need a main entry point.

 - **Run Tests**:
     To ensure that everything works as expected, run the tests: